 THIS DATE IN HISTORY: Jan.
 18

-1958: Willie O'Ree skates onto the ice at the Forum and becomes the first black player to appear in an NHL game.
-He plays on a line with Don McKenney and Jerry Toppazzini but is kept off the scoresheet in the Boston Bruins' 3-0 victory against the Montreal Canadiens.
+1958: Willie O'Ree becomes the first black player to appear in an NHL game when he debuts for the Boston Bruins' game against the Montreal Canadiens at the Forum.
+O'Ree plays on a line with Don McKenney and Jerry Toppazzini but is kept off the scoresheet in Boston's 3-0 victory.

-O'Ree plays two games with Boston before being sent back to the minors, but returns to the Bruins in 1960-61, scoring four goals and 14 points in 43 games.
+O'Ree plays two games with Boston before being sent back to the minors.
+But he returns in 1960-61, scoring four goals and 14 points in 43 games.
 He is traded to Montreal, but never plays for the Canadiens.
 Instead, he spends most of the next 13 seasons in the Western Hockey League with Los Angeles and San Diego before retiring in 1979.
-He plays more than two decades of professional hockey despite being almost completely blind in his right eye, the result of being struck with a puck in a junior game during the 1955-56 season.
+O'Ree plays more than two decades of professional hockey despite being almost completely blind in his right eye, the result of being struck with a puck in a junior game during the 1955-56 season.

 On the same night, the Bruins defeat the Toronto Maple Leafs 11-0 at Boston Garden for the biggest shutout win in their history.
 Dean Prentice scores three goals and assists on three more, and Andy Hebenton has his third NHL hat trick and an assist.
-Ed Johnston gets his fourth NHL shutout.
+Ed Johnston gets the shutout.

-1967: For the first time in NHL history, the All-Star game is held at midseason.
+1967: The NHL All-Star Game is held at midseason for the first time.
 The Stanley Cup champion Canadiens defeat the All-Stars 3-0 at the Forum.
-John Ferguson scores two goals and goaltenders Charlie Hodge and Gary Bauman combine for the shutout, still the only one in All-Star game history.
+John Ferguson scores two goals and goalies Charlie Hodge and Gary Bauman combine for the shutout, still the only one in All-Star Game history.

 2000: Steve Yzerman scores his 614th goal, the most in NHL history by a player who spends his entire career with one team.
-Yzerman breaks Mario Lemieux's record when he scores in Detroit's 6-1 road loss to the Calgary Flames.
+Yzerman breaks Mario Lemieux's record during Detroit's 6-1 road loss to the Calgary Flames.